Kozak15/nQueens/README.md

 # Eight-Queens
-A solution to the 8 queens problem
+An iterative solution to the 8 queens problem